kodehat/signcolors/README.md

 ## Development Builds

 **NOTE!:**
-Development builds for SignColors can be found at the server below.
+Development builds for SignColors can be found at the Jenkins server below.
 These builds may be unstable and may cause errors.
 Use them at your own risk!
 Link: [https://ci.codehat.de/job/SignColors/](https://ci.codehat.de/job/SignColors/ "SignColors Development Builds")

 ## Commands